foguinhoperuca/goog-api/README.md

-# google-docs-api
+# GOOG-API

-Simple lib to work with google docs.
+Simple lib to work with google's API.